 Secure your account

-The longer the better and the more random, the better.
-Ideally, you use a password manager like LastPass, enabling you to choose passwords so random there’s simply no way to remember them.
+The single most important thing you can do is secure your account with a good and unique password — the longer and more random the better.
+Ideally, use a password manager like 1Password, which enables you to easily choose passwords so random there’s no way to remember them.

-And of course, never, ever use the same password on more than one site.
+And never, ever use the same password on more than one site.
 Very often these automated hacking attempts are hackers exploiting data they found somewhere else.
 Perhaps a different account or service has been hacked, and they’re trying the password they found there at every other account they can think of that might be related.

-That approach can be surprisingly successful.
+That approach can be surprisingly successful if you re-use passwords.

 Consider two-factor authentication